Avaiga/taipy-doc/docs/manuals/new-user-manual/data-integration/data-node-config.md

 as the string "data_node_cfg".
 The `Config.configure_data_node()^` method actually creates a data node configuration, and registers it in the `Config^` singleton.

-The attributes available on data nodes are:
+The attributes available on data node configuration are:

 - _**id**_ is the string identifier of the data node config.<br/>
     It is a **mandatory** parameter and must be a unique and valid Python identifier.